Acuity AI Advisory

 • Prioritised remediation roadmap — 90-day action plan with accountability assigned

-The August 2026 deadline: what it means for law firms
+The timeline after the Omnibus: what it means for law firms

-The EU AI Act's provisions for high-risk AI systems become fully enforceable on August 2, 2026.
-From that date, the LSRA — as sectoral regulator for Irish law firms — has enforcement powers.
-The practical question for law firm management is not whether the deadline is real.
-It is whether the firm can demonstrate, on August 2, 2026, that it has taken the steps the Act requires.
+What changed in May 2026 (Digital Omnibus): EU lawmakers agreed to defer the high-risk obligations for standalone AI systems to 2 December 2027.
+What did not change: from 2 August 2026, supervision and enforcement of the Article 4 AI literacy obligation begin and Article 50 transparency rules apply, with the LSRA — as sectoral regulator for Irish law firms — among the authorities exercising enforcement powers.
+The practical question for law firm management is whether the firm can demonstrate, this August, that it has taken the steps the Act already requires.

-Those steps are not trivial.
+The high-risk steps are not trivial, and December 2027 is closer than it sounds.
 Conformity assessments for high-risk AI systems must be conducted before deployment.
 Human oversight mechanisms must be in place and operational.
 Logging requirements must be implemented.
-Staff must be trained.
+Staff must be trained — and trained staff is the one obligation enforced from August 2026.
 Incident reporting procedures must exist.
-A firm that discovers in July 2026 that it is using high-risk AI without meeting any of these requirements has very limited options.
+A firm that discovers late that it is using high-risk AI without meeting any of these requirements has very limited options.

-The review should begin now, not in the months before enforcement.
-A gap analysis that takes four to six weeks to complete, followed by a remediation programme that takes three to six months to implement, requires that the work starts in the next few weeks to be complete by August 2026.
+The review should begin now, not in the months before each deadline.
+A gap analysis that takes four to six weeks to complete, followed by a remediation programme that takes three to six months to implement, requires that the work starts well ahead of the dates — with the literacy and transparency items closed before 2 August 2026.

 Why Acuity AI Advisory